 Why it matters to YOUR CAT

 Cats like sunshine and smelling different scents, and they need exercise, too.

 Fortunately there are many ways they can enjoy these things without putting them at risk.
 Almost 40 percent of suburban or urban cat owners (and a much larger proportion of rural owners) allow their cats to roam outside unsupervised some of the time.
-Unfortunately, those cats can easily become lost, or they can be injured or killed by automobiles, predators, and disease.
+Unfortunately, those cats can easily become lost, or worse, injured or killed by cars, predators, and disease.

-Keeping cats indoors, or allowing them only supervised outdoor access (walking on a leash) or providing an outdoor cat enclosure (catio), helps to keep them safe while still allowing them access to sunshine and fresh air.
+Keeping cats indoors, allowing them only supervised, leashed outdoor access or providing an outdoor cat enclosure (catio), helps to keep them safe while still allowing them access to sunshine and fresh air.

 There's plenty of exercise options for indoor kitties!
 Play with your kitty with a laser pointer, cat toy or ball.
-Playtime promotes a cat’s physical and mental health and when you play with them you strengthen your bond, too!
-Provide scratching posts, cat trees, and/or shelves where kitty can climb, perch and rest.
+Playtime promotes a cat’s physical and mental health and you'll be amazed at how playtime builds an incredible bond.
+Provide scratching posts, cat trees, and shelves where kitty can climb, perch and rest.
 Your kitty will thank you.

 Cat overpopulation is an issue, too.